• Skip to primary navigation

 4. Remove processed sugars and processed food

-Processed or refined sugars can wreak havoc on the skin.
+Processed or refined sugars can cause skin issues.
 A diet that is high in high glycemic foods and refined sugars has been linked to the development of acne, but so far no studies have been published regarding sugar intake and keratosis pilaris.

 As well, the modern North American diet also tends to be high in processed foods.
 Processed food intake has been linked to increased rates of cancer, heart disease, type 2 diabetes and many other health conditions.
 There have been few studies looking at the role of processed foods on skin health, but one study did show an increased rate of atopic dermatitis in people eating a diet high in processed food.